Celltrion's record Q1, Samsung Biologics' ADC milestone, and the GLP-1 lane Korea is now openly building

 — Former VP, Pfizer Global Biopharma, 2024

 For investors modelling Korean bio as a follow-on story, the mental model needs updating.
 These are no longer catch-up players.
-They are, quietly, the marginal producers that now set global injectable pricing.
+They are, quietly, the marginal producers that now set global injectable pricing, the contract manufacturers most Western biotech pipelines will tech-transfer to at commercial scale, and — through the GLP-1 microsphere bet — the firms making the first credible Korean push into novel-mechanism obesity therapy.